-To access and make adjustments in the OSD:

-• Use the buttons under the bottom of the monitor's front bezel.
+To access and make adjustments in the OSD, use the buttons at the bottom of the monitor's front bezel.

 To access the OSD menu and make adjustments:

 - 1. If the monitor is not already on, press the power button to turn on the monitor. - 2.
 Press the Menu button. - 3.
 Use the three function buttons to navigate, select, and adjust the menu choices.
 The on-screen button labels vary, depending on which menu or submenu is active.